nprithviraj24/deep-learning/Glossary.md

         - At w=OW, the loss is 0 and the derivative is 0, we reached a perfect model, nothing is needed.
         - If w>OW, the loss becomes positive again, but the derivative is as well positive, meaning that any more increase in the weight, will increase the losses even more!!

- ## Convolution.
+## Convolution :

 When presented with a new image, the CNN doesn’t know exactly where these features will match so it tries them everywhere, in every possible position.
 In calculating the match to a feature across the whole image, we make it a filter.
 The math we use to do this is called convolution, from which Convolutional Neural Networks take their name.

 The math behind convolution is nothing that would make a sixth-grader uncomfortable.
 To calculate the match of a feature to a patch of the image, simply multiply each pixel in the feature by the value of the corresponding pixel in the image.
 Then add up the answers and divide by the total number of pixels in the feature.
 If both pixels are white (a value of 1) then 1 * 1 = 1.
 If both are black, then (-1) * (-1) = 1.
 Either way, every matching pixel results in a 1.
 Similarly, any mismatch is a -1.
 If all the pixels in a feature match, then adding them up and dividing by the total number of pixels gives a 1.
 Similarly, if none of the pixels in a feature match the image patch, then the answer is a -1.